alejocv7/ros-drone-control/README.md

 ### Some of the ROS Packages and Libraries Used are

-* `ardrone_autonomy`: This allows for messages to be sent and received by the drone.
+* `ardrone_autonomy:` This allows for messages to be sent and received by the drone.
 The drone takes off or lands if an ROS std_msgs/Empty message is published to ardrone/takeoff or ardrone/-land topics, respectively.

-* `cmv_vel/geometry_msgs`: In order to move the drone around, a message is sent with ROS to the topic cmd_vel using geometry_msgs/Twist.
+* `cmv_vel/geometry_msgs:` In order to move the drone around, a message is sent with ROS to the topic cmd_vel using geometry_msgs/Twist.
 The drone can then drive in any direction with a velocity specified in m/s.

-* `joy`: The joy library contains a node called "joy_node".
+* `joy:` The joy library contains a node called "joy_node".
 This node publishes a message with the current state of the joystick's buttons and axes.

-* `cv_bridge for OpenCV`: This provides a bridge to convert between ROS image messages and OpenCV images.
+* `cv_bridge for OpenCV:` This provides a bridge to convert between ROS image messages and OpenCV images.